hicommonwealth/commonwealth/knowledge_base/Discobot.md

     - Set `SERVER_URL` to the Commonwealth URI
     - Set `CW_BOT_KEY` to key used in app
     - Set `RABBITMQ_URI` if running in a non-local environment
-4. If running local, run `yarn start-rmq` from root directory
+4. If running local, run `yarn start-rmq` from root directory (requires Docker to be installed)
 5. Run `yarn start-consumer`

 ## Full setup